vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 That might not look like a big win but overall, this little change reduced a pretty sneaky dependency that previously trickled through the whole scraper.
 It was passed around too much.
 Adhering to the “Single Responsibility Principle” was not enough.
 But after injecting `PageExtractor` in a couple of classes, we could not only strengthen the responsibility aspect, we could encapsulate this parameter in one place where it is actually put to work.
 By injecting responsibilities, we could encapsulate this parameter where it is instantiated.
 That means less duplication as well.
 You can see that applying sane coding principles also create nice byproducts along the way.
 The feed off of each other—the same goes for the opposite as well of course.

 Where does this lead to?
 Where are all these injected objects ending up?
 Good question.
 I decided to put them high up in the food chain so to speak.
 These injected objects kinda bubble up and often enable you to make changes in one or a few places—instead of all over the place.
 In our case, `Scraper` is now in charge of instantiating these objects injects them as well.
 If we need to make changes, we can do that in one central place—in contrast to doing it in multiple places at once.
+Here we build up all the objects that are needed to write the markdown page.
+We sort of feed them into each other, bottom-up.

 #### class Scraper Refactored